SRJPE/JPE-datasets/scripts/rst/yuba-river/yuba-river-rst-qc-checklist.md

 ## Description of Monitoring Data:

 Robyn Bilski sent the Yuba RST data in an Access Database via email.
-The data is limited to just from 2000 to 2008.
+The data is limited to 2000 through 2008.
 Initial query in the Access Database was required before uploading it to Googlecloud.
-Furhter information regarding the data could be found in the Draft CAMP screw trap database dictionary.doc and Rotary Screws Traps Report 2007-2008.
+Further information regarding the data can be found in the Draft CAMP screw trap database dictionary.doc and Rotary Screws Traps Report 2007-2008.

 **Timeframe:** 2000-2009